 You may choose to treat the hard water in your home to make it softer.
 You can do this with a water softening system.
 These systems run hard water through a sticky, insoluble resin that has a coating of positively charged sodium ions.
 Positive sodium ions have an electric charge, which causes them to replace calcium and magnesium in the hard water.
 The result is soft water coursing through your home’s water appliances.

 Water softening systems need consistent maintenance to stay functional.
 The resin can attract fungi and bacteria, so you may consider hiring a professional to conduct regular inspections and cleanings.
 You’ll also need to add sodium pellets to the system to give the resin the positive electric charge it needs to remove the unwanted minerals from the water.
 Some systems use potassium pellets, which may be ideal if you or anyone in your family needs to watch their sodium intake.

 Contact Long’s EcoWater Systems, Inc. for Hard Water Treatment

 Long’s EcoWater Systems has the water treatment services and products you need to have peace of mind about your home’s water situation.
 If you’re dealing with the negative effects of hard water in your home, then our hard water treatment services are the answer you’ve been looking for.
 EcoWater Softeners use much less salt and water compared to other brands.
 Additionally, they are self-cleaning and carry bonded warranties.
 We’ll test your water and ensure you get the best water softener for your family’s needs.

 Whether you need a repair or a new installation, we’re the ones to call.
+Live in Allentown, Macungie, Bethlehem or anywhere throughout the Lehigh Valley?
 Contact us today to schedule a free water test or get more information about our services.
 You can also browse our resources to do your own research on topics relating to your home’s water.